Skip to main content

 Key Facts

-1. Biological Diversity (Amendment) Act, 2023 mandates a Certificate of Registration (CoR) under Section 7 for any IPR on Indian biological resources.
+1. The Biological Diversity (Amendment) Act, 2023 mandates a Certificate of Registration (CoR) under Section 7 before filing any IPR on Indian biological resources.

-5. Applications cover biotechnology, pharmaceuticals, agro‑chemicals, food sciences, polymer technology, microbiology, biomedical engineering and textiles.
+4. Applications span biotechnology, pharmaceuticals, agro‑chemicals, polymer technology, microbiology, biomedical engineering, textiles and food sciences.

-7. NBA functions under the Ministry of Environment, Forest and Climate Change as the nodal authority for access and benefit‑sharing.
+6. NBA operates under the Ministry of Environment, Forest and Climate Change as the statutory body implementing the Biodiversity Act.

 Background & Context